-The ADC14DS080 is a high-performance CMOS analog-todigital converter capable of converting two analog input signals into 14-bit digital words at rates up to 80 Mega Samples Per Second (MSPS).
+The ADC12DS105 is a high-performance CMOS analog-todigital converter capable of converting two analog input signals into 12-bit digital words at rates up to 105 Mega Samples Per Second (MSPS).
 The digital outputs are serialized and provided on differential LVDS signal pairs.
-These converters use a differential, pipelined architecture with digital error correction and an on-chip sample-and-hold circuit to minimize power consumption and the external component count, while providing excellent dynamic performance.
-A unique sampleand-hold stage yields a full-power bandwidth of 1 GHz.
-The ADC14DS080 may be operated from a single +3.0V or 3.3V power supply.
+This converter uses a differential, pipelined architecture with digital error correction and an on-chip sample-and-hold circuit to minimize power consumption and the external component count, while providing excellent dynamic performance.
+The ADC12DS105 may be operated from a single +3.0V or 3.3V power supply.
 A power-down feature reduces the power consumption to very low levels while still allowing fast wake-up time to full operation.
 The differential inputs accept a 2V full scale differential input swing.
-A stable 1.2V internal voltage reference is provided, or the ADC14DS080 can be operated with an external 1.2V reference.
-Output data format (offset binary versus 2's complement) and duty cycle stabilizer are selectable.
-The duty cycle stabilizer maintains performance over a wide range of clock duty cycles.
-A serial interface allows access to the control registers for full control of the ADC14DS80 functionality.
-The ADC14DS080 is available in a 60-lead LLP package and operates over the industrial temperature range of -40°C to +85°C.
+A stable 1.2V internal voltage reference is provided, or the ADC12DS105 can be operated with an external 1.2V reference.
+The selectable duty cycle stabilizer maintains performance over a wide range of clock duty cycles.
+A serial interface allows access to the internal registers for full control of the ADC12DS105's functionality.
+The AD-C12DS105 is available in a 60-lead LLP package and operates over the industrial temperature range of -40°C to +85°C